kartonfarkas/api_docs/source/suite/emails/viewing_urls.rst

 Errors
 ------

-The error codes associated with the contact field ID and value can be found in the `check contact internal ID section <http://dev.emarsys.com/suite/contacts/checking_contact_internal_ids.html>`_.
+The error codes associated with the contact field ID and value can be found in :doc:`../contacts/checking_contact_internal_ids`.

 .. list-table:: Possible Error Codes
    :header-rows: 1